ml5js/Intro-ML-Arts-IMA-F24/02-transfer-learning/README.md

 ## Supplemental Materials

-- [Local Development and Hosting Resources Wiki Page](https://github.com/jackbdu/Intro-ML-Arts-IMA-Summer24/wiki/Local-Development-and-Hosting-Resources) by Jack B. Du.
+- [Local Development and Hosting Resources Wiki Page](https://github.com/ml5js/Intro-ML-Arts-IMA-F24/wiki/Local-Development-and-Hosting-Resources) (originally by Jack B. Du.)
 - [But what _is_ a Neural Network?](https://youtu.be/aircAruvnKk) by 3Blue1Brown.
 - [How to Build a Teachable Machine with TensorFlow.js](https://observablehq.com/@nsthorat/how-to-build-a-teachable-machine-with-tensorflow-js) by Nikhil Thorat.